 National Insurance credits are a way of maintaining your National Insurance record when you are not making National Insurance contributions.

-They help to build up 'qualifying years'- which count towards your entitlement for basic state pension.
-In some cases they also count towards other benefits.
+They help to build up 'qualifying years', which which count towards your entitlement for basic state pension.
+In some cases, they also count towards other benefits.

 Here, we'll explain how the credits work and when you might get them.

 Generally, those who qualify for National Insurance credits are not making National Insurance contributions, because they are not in paid employment.

 This can be because they are taking time out to look after children, or because they are unemployed or ill.
 You can also receive National Insurance credits when you are on an approved training course or doing jury service.

 Parents (aged over 16) who receive Child Benefit and are caring for a child under the age of 12 receive National Insurance credits automatically.
 Those on Carer's Allowance or Income Support also qualify.

 These credits are known as 'Class 3 National Insurance credits', and build your entitlement to state pension and bereavement benefit.

 Find out more: Child Benefit explained – find out what you're entitled to as a parent